vecherinca/libft-printf/GET!!NEXT!!LINE/readme.md

 ## how it works in my case :
 Important thing to mention, that I use the calloc function that is why the gnltester is showing the timeout problem.
 I will see later if the moulinette accepts it or not.I have 5 five functions: get_next_line, init_stash, get_the_line, clean_stash and check_the_line.
 - The first thing to do is to decide which variable you are gonna make static.(The benefit of a static variable is that when you repeat the function for the second/third.. time the content of it does not change).
-In my case I chose to w
+In my case I chose to work with static buffer because it seemed right.
+- First think I do is initialize the stash.
+The idea is that our stash == the content of a buffer.
+If it's our first appel of a function we also initialise buffer because we need something to read from.
+-